How I do it.

 Timothy C. Hain, MD• Page last modified: August 24, 2020

 Computers and multimedia have made a huge impact in the world at large, and also in the oculomotor laboratory.
 It is possible to use readily available equipment to record video eye movements and public domain "free" programs to create movies out of your recordings.
 Herein I have outlined the how to do this.

 You should expect to spend about $4000 on your entire setup, almost all of it on the Micromedical goggle.
+See comments below about the lack of availability of the Micromedical device, and the attempts by others to develop a replacement.
 You should expect to spend several hours ordering these parts, and another hour to hook them all up.

 |PIP processor (see below) -- these are needed but fortunately cheap.||150|

 |Room CCTV camera, and mounting mechanism.
 Panasonic wv-bp144 and mount.
 Brand doesn't matter much -- but it is best to get one that adapts to light automatically.
 Don't forget to get cable (BNC), lens, and 12 volt power supply too.||200|